grumson/TaapiLibrary/README.md

 var bulkIndicators = taapiClient.PostBulkIndicatorsAsync(bulkRequest).Result;

 ```

+# Changelog

+This section outlines the changes and improvements made in each version of the TaapiLibrary.

+## Version 1.0.3-alpha - 2023-07-18

+### Added
+- Posibility to set the `TaapiClient` base URL in the constructor.
+- Support for additional exchanges in `TaapiExchange.cs`.

+### Improved
+- Performance optimizations in the `TaapiClient` class for faster API responses.

+### Fixed
+- Fixed an issue where `RateLimitExceededException` was not correctly handled in some scenarios.

+## Version 1.0.2 - 2023-07-16

+### Added
+-

+### Improved
+- Some minor improvements.

+### Fixed
+- Some minor bug fixes and improvements.

+## Version 1.0.1 - 2023-07-15

+### Added
+-

+### Improved
+- Some minor improvements.

+### Fixed
+- Some minor bug fixes and improvements.

+## Version 1.0.0 - 2023-07-15

+- Initial release of the TaapiLibrary.
+- Support for basic indicator retrieval and bulk indicator requests.

 This is just a basic example.
 You can customize the symbol, exchange, candles interval, and indicator properties according to your needs.